Soon after we moved to the country, my wife said, “Let’s plant a garden.”

 “Sure,” I told her, “but on one condition: NO BEETS!”

-I hate beets and in no way was I going to break a quarter acre of prairie sod, dig up boulders the size of Volkswagens and rotor-till through harder-than-concrete peat to grow something as disgusting and utterly worthless as a beet.
+There was no way I was willing to break sod, dig up boulders the size of Volkswagens and rotor-till through ground as hard as concrete for something as disgusting and utterly worthless as a beet.

-And I knew – since she was still employed and I was retired, all the mulching, weeding, watering and thinning would fall to me, thus I had the power.
+And since she was still employed and I was retired, I knew that all the mulching, weeding and watering would fall to me, thus I had the power.